PriNova/codypy/README.md

 **This is a WIP (work-in-progress) project** 🚧👷‍♂️

-> **WARNING:**
->
-> Only use `use_tcp=True` if you are using a local Cody Agent, because the Cody Agent binary include ca-certification verification which only works with TCP and not via stdio.
->
-> Also, do NOT use enhanced context.
-It is broken because of an issue on Sourcegraph Cody side.

 `codypy` is a Python wrapper binding to Cody Agent through establishing a connection to the Cody-Agent server from [Sourcegraph Cody](https://github.com/sourcegraph/cody) using JSON-RPC (Remote Procedure Call) protocol over a TCP/stdio connection.
 It allows sending and receiving JSON-RPC messages asynchronously. 📨📥